SuperOfficeDocs/superoffice-docs/docs/ui/web-panels/index.md

     * For example, `http://server/page.asp?id=<cuid>` becomes `http://server/page.asp?id=123`
 3. If the new URL is different from the current, a request is sent to the webserver.
 4. The webserver receives the URL.
-5. The webserver computes a new webpage using parameters in the URL.
+5. The web server computes a new webpage using parameters in the URL.
-6. The webserver returns the webpage.
+6. The web server returns the webpage.
 7. The web panel displays the page.

 ## Places you can add web panels